Blogging about LOVE LETTERS at Nutley Little Theatre - Director's Chat

 What inspired you to want to act?

-What is it like working on this play with your best friend?
+What is it like working on this play with your significant other?

 Why should audiences come see this show?